-Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Designated Network and Network Non-Network Mental Health Services ■ Inpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Outpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Virtual Behavioral Health Therapy and Coaching for Covered Persons with certain co-occurring behavioral and medical conditions Designated Network (AbleTo) 100% after you meet Non-Network Benefits are not available.
+Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network Lab, X-Ray and Major Diagnostics - CT, PET, MRI, MRA and Nuclear Medicine - Outpatient Preferred Network (the Preferred Network includes freestanding Facilities and GW Hospital) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Hospital Based Facilities 60% after you meet the Annual Deductible 60% after you meet the Annual Deductible Mental Health Services ■ Inpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Outpatient 100% after you pay a \$30 per visit Copay 60% after you meet the Annual Deductible ■ Virtual Behavioral Health Therapy and Coaching for Covered Persons with certain co-occurring behavioral and medical conditions Designated Network (AbleTo) Non-Network Benefits are not available.
 Network Benefits are available only when services are delivered through a Designated Virtual Network Provider.
-You can find a Designated Virtual Behavioral Network Provider by going to www.myuhc.com or by calling the telephone number on your ID card. the Annual Deductible; Benefits for the Initial Consultation will be paid at 100%.
-Neurobiological Disorders - Autism Spectrum Disorder Services ■ Inpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Outpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Nutritional Counseling 80% after you meet 60% after you meet (Diabetic management is limited up to three visits per calendar year) the Annual Deductible the Annual Deductible Orthognathic Surgery Depending upon where the Covered Health Service is provided, Benefits will be paid the same as those stated under each Covered Health Service category in this section.
+You can find a Designated Virtual Behavioral Network Provider by going to www.myuhc.com or by calling the telephone number on your ID card.
+Neurobiological Disorders - Autism Spectrum Disorder Services ■ Inpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Outpatient 100% after you pay a \$30 per visit Copay 60% after you meet the Annual Deductible